 As the pro bono counsel and secretary to the board for the 2015 Special Olympics World Summer Games Organizing Committee, counsel Maidie E. Oliveau helped spearhead the legal work behind the 2015 Special Olympics World Summer Games held in Los Angeles.
 The Special Olympics is the largest public global health program serving individuals with disabilities, reaching 1.3 million athletes worldwide, and includes more than 100,000 health care professionals who have learned training throughout the event.
 Forty-five attorneys and paralegals from Arent Fox contributed more than 2,000 pro bono hours to advise on all aspects of employment, health care, promotion, intellectual property, and production issues.

 The firm awards focused on the Arent Fox teams who handled employment issues and health care matters for the Committee.
-Ms. Feldman and Mr. Phillips, helping the GOC staff build up from 0 to nearly 9,000 workers, and then ramp down again at the conclusion of the games.
+Mr. Phillips, helping the GOC staff build up from 0 to nearly 9,000 workers, and then ramp down again at the conclusion of the games.
 Mr. Jeffry, Ms. Murphy, Ms. Atkins, and Ms. Kelly provided counseling on the health care regulatory issues posed by the services offered by 600 pro bono healthcare providers and by implementing the “Healthy Athletes” program that gave 18,579 free screenings in six disciplines to 5,484 athletes.

 Ms. Austin, who was previously honored with the 2014 Cornerstone Award by the Lawyers Alliance of New York, has donated hundreds of hours to provide real estate-related and nonprofit corporate legal services to improve the lives of lower-income New Yorkers.
 That includes helping in programs for students attending the Harlem Hebrew Language Academy Charter School and Children’s Aid College Prep Charter School, children served by the East Harlem Block Nursery, domestic workers’ rights that are championed by the National Domestic Workers Alliance, and the pregnant and parenting teens who are supported by the Inwood House.